sharjeel3/loup-meditate/README.md

 ## The Future
 There are few areas I would like to touch in future.
 These are the things usually discussed at the start of the projects but I am mentioning them to let you know that some areas of app require more updates.

 * Design discussion and scaling the app between devices.
 I am particularly interested in finding out how it should appear on older Mobile devices.
 The player controls/ typography would need some adjustments based on this.
-Currently it is working better on iPhone 8.
+Currently it is working better on iPhone 8 Plus.
 * One or two API response keys required changes to the data before it can be rendered.
 This can be discussed.
 * Fonts may be hosted locally because including them using Typekit introduces a glitch on load.
 * Main background image for card needs to be changed to suit overall design.